awsdocs/amazon-application-discovery-user-guide/doc_source/agentless-data-collected.md

 # Data Collected by the Discovery Connector<a name="agentless-data-collected"></a>

 The Discovery Connector collects information about your VMware vCenter Server hosts and VMs\.
 However, you can capture this data only if VMware vCenter Server tools are installed\.
-See [Step 3: Provide Application Discovery Service Access to Non\-Administrator Users by Attaching Policies](setting-up.md#setting-up-user-policy) for Discovery Connector installation prerequisites\.
+To make sure the AWS account you are using has the required permission for this task, see [AWS Managed \(Predefined\) Policies for Application Discovery Service](security-iam-managed-policies.md)\.

 Following, you can find an inventory of the information collected by the Discovery Connector\.